Lab Report 1: How Many Data Points

 If a pipette’s delivery is generally good, but some data points seem out of line, is it OK to discard them in order to be able to pass the pipette?

 The fact that some data points are not within an expected tolerance range points to a problem which should not be ignored.
-The only exceptions should be data points for which a good, solid, objective, defensible reason exists why the data point can be discarded.
+The only exceptions should be data points for which a defensible reason exists why the data point can be discarded.
 At the very least, the pipette should be retested using more stringent criteria.
 If it continues to display this behavior, then it needs to be repaired or replaced.

 Download Lab Report 1: How Many Data Points